 Industry members (wholesalers, manufacturers, importers) may accept the return of alcohol beverages after the sale has been made without being in violation of the Consignment Sale provisions of the FAA Act if the returns are for "ordinary and usual commercial reasons."
 Specifically, 27 CFR 11.32 states that "products which are unmarketable because of product deterioration, leaking containers, damaged labels or missing or mutilated tamper evident closures may be exchanged for an equal quantity of identical products or may be returned for cash or credit against outstanding indebtedness."

 If the person holding the alcohol beverages for sale at the time they became unmarketable does not return them to another industry member, the person may be entitled to file a claim with TTB.
-See When Disaster Strikes for information about filing claims for excise taxes paid on unmarketable products.
+See Disaster Relief for information about filing claims for excise taxes paid on unmarketable products.